 WashPod units can now be installed either inside the home or externally.

-The external WashPod unit measures approximately 3.6m long x 2.6m wide by 2.4m high.
+The external WashPod unit measures approximately 3.6m long x 2.7m wide by 2.6m high.
 The external envelope is made of a highly insulated material which acts as an external shell to the internal sleeve which is similar to the internal WashPod unit.
-The internal dimensions are 3.2m long x 2.0m wide by 2.1m high.
+The dimensions of the internal WashPod are 3.2m long x 2.0m wide by 2.2m high.

 The internal WashPod unit is not insulated as it is sited within the home, erected preferably within a downstairs room.
 Internal WashPod units are fitted with a sliding privacy door in order to maximise room flexibility.
 The room configuration needs to be considered in conjunction to the accessibility needs of the client.
 Any additional ramps into the unit are supplied and fitted by our installation team.

-The New Mini WashPod has recently been designed as an alternative internal model that will suit more people with smaller spaces.
-It is still wheelchair accessible and can include hoist options but it is presented in a more compact design with dimensions of 2.7m long x 2.6m wide x 2.3m high.
+The new Mini WashPod has recently been designed as an alternative internal model that will suit more people with smaller spaces.
+It is still wheelchair accessible and can include hoist options but it is presented in a more compact design with dimensions of 2.4m long x 2.4m wide x 2.2m high.

 Service connections to and from the WashPod unit are simple.
 A fresh cold water supply and 2 x 13amp domestic electrical sockets within the home are all that are required.
 Externally an outside tap is ideal.
 Internally, our own installers will make a temporary connection into your domestic water supply.

-An internal WashPod unit can usually be installed from start to finish in just one day.
-External units usually take no more than 2 days for our trained installers to erect.
+An internal WashPod unit can usually be installed from start to finish in just a couple of days.
+External units usually take no more than 2 – 3 days for our trained installers to erect.
 Everything for the unit comes through either the front or backdoor.
 For External WashPods, direct access to the rear garden is preferable, but, if necessary, all materials can be accessed again through the house to the rear garden.
 No crane is required.

-In most cases, external WashPod units are connected via a temporary lobby to the main house.
-This can either be a simple covered walkway or a fully insulated and watertight lobby.
+In many cases, external WashPod units are connected via a temporary lobby to the main house.
+This can either be a simple covered walkway or a fully insulated and watertight lobby which can be constructed directly by Dignity Access or by your own contractor.

 WashPod units can be rented or bought outright.
 There is even a buy-back option.

-Costs can vary depending on the final specification and specific needs of an individual’s circumstance.
+Costs can vary depending on the final specification and specific needs of an individual’s circumstances but rental rates are for as little as £170 – £250 per week including installation.

 Tracking hoists can also be fitted to either the internal or external units at an additional cost.